devopsgroup-io/catapult/README.md

 # Setup #

-devopsgroup.io Release Management requires a Developer Setup, Instance Setup, and Services Setup as described in the following sections.
+devopsgroup.io Catapult Release Management requires a Developer Setup, Instance Setup, and Services Setup as described in the following sections.
-**Please Note:** It is advised to turn off any antivirus software that you may have installed during Developer Setup and Usage of devopsgroup.io Release Management as necessary tasks such as forwarding ports and writing hosts files may be blocked.
+**Please Note:** It is advised to turn off any antivirus software that you may have installed during Developer Setup and Usage of devopsgroup.io Catapult Release Management as necessary tasks such as forwarding ports and writing hosts files may be blocked.

 ## Developer Setup ##

-devopsgroup.io Release Management is controlled via Vagrant and the command line of a Developer's computer - below is a list of required software.
+devopsgroup.io Catapult Release Management is controlled via Vagrant and the command line of a Developer's computer - below is a list of required software.

 1. Vagrant
     1. Please download and install from https://www.vagrantup.com/downloads.html